alex-wuu/detect-droplets/README.md

 $ python app.py
 ```

-You can also build the program with PyInstaller and then run it:
+You can also build the program with PyInstaller and then run it (`sudo` might be needed to run the program):
 ```
 $ pip install pyinstaller
 $ pyinstaller app.py
-$ ./dist/app/app
+$ sudo ./dist/app/app
 ```

 You should see a window like this: